Newfoundland (Island) Towns, Villages & Hamlets.

 - Eddies Cove: You go right through Eddies Cove on the NL-430.
 I've never stopped to take any pictures or find any adventure in Eddies Cove.

 - St. Anthony: I stayed at the old Vinland Motel in 2009, eating Far East chop suey and watching a documentary on the wreck of the Edmund Fitzgerald.
 I stayed at the Vinland again in June of 2009, watching Lethal Weapon and eating a tater poutine.
 During this June 2009 visit, I saw my first iceberg in the St. Anthony Harbour, went into their Fox Point Lighthouse, visited their PineTree Line radar ruins and photographed the interior of the old St. Anthony Olympia arena.
 In April of 2010 I went back and attended an open skate at their St. Anthony Olympia, posting 6 pictures of a great old barn that has since been replaced by a "Polar Centre".
 I also visited the PineTree ruins again.
+In May of 2015, I photographed a bergy bit in the harbour, the lighthouse and some flurries from my St. Anthony accommodations.
+In July of 2015, I returned to experience single digit temperatures on the rocks in front of the lighthouse, icebergs at the end of quiet side streets, the city hall stuffed polar bear & the Grenfell House.

 - Route 430-80 St. Carols Road (3.7 km/2.3 km)